Seres67/RealisticNetworkStorage/README.md

 You will need JDK8 to build this mod.

 #### Building
 To build this mod, simply clone it, open your terminal in the cloned directory and run `./gradlew build`.
-This should output multiple JAR files in `build/libs`, one being the actual mod.
+This should output multiple JAR files in `build/libs`, the mod being the file named `realisticnetworkstorage-$version.jar`.
 ___
 ### License
 RNS is licensed under the MIT license.
 For more information, please see the [license file](https://github.com/Seres67/RealisticNetworkStorage/blob/master/LICENSE).